nvim-orgmode/telescope-orgmode.nvim/README.md

 ### Search headlines

 Search and navigate to any headline across your org files with fuzzy matching.
 Headlines are sorted by most recently modified file by default.
+TODO states and priorities are displayed as columns and can be filtered in the search.

 **Keybindings:**
 - `<C-Space>`: Toggle between headline and org file search modes
 - `<C-f>`: Toggle between all headlines and current file only
 - `<C-t>`: Open tag picker for tag-based filtering

-The maximum headline level can be [configured](#configuration).
+The maximum headline level and column visibility can be [configured](#configuration).

 ### Search org files